Search for Signatures of Dark Matter Annihilation in the Galactic Center with HAWC

 for each pixel in a map of the region of interest.
 These $J$-factor spatial distributions are produced using \texttt{Gammapy}~\citep{gammapy:2023}--- an open-source Python package for gamma-ray astronomy.
 More details can be found in Appendix \ref{app:profiles}.

 The spectral models implemented in this analysis are imported from \texttt{HDMSpectra}~\citep{Bauer_2021}, which provides the expected photon spectra for DM annihilation to different SM channels, constituting a wide variety of hypotheses.
-These annihilation spectra assume prompt emission, neglecting any subsequent propagation or energy loss effects~\citep{10.21468/SciPostPhysLectNotes.53}.
+These annihilation spectra assume prompt emission, neglecting any subsequent propagation or energy loss effects~\citep{Porter_2022}.
 Gamma rays with TeV energies also undergo attenuation by interaction with the cosmic microwave background and other galactic radiation fields~\citep{2015JCAP...10..014E}.
-This effect would be most relevant for the highest DM masses considered in this analysis.
-However, we note that even for PeV DM, HAWC's sensitivity comes from being able to probe the tail of the DM spectrum that extends below 200 TeV.
-At these energies, the expected attenuation from distance to the GC is $\sim$20\%~\citep{Zhang:2024xkh}.
-The impact is subdominant compared to the other systematic uncertainties in this analysis such as the DM profile and detector systematics.
+To estimate the potential impact on high-mass DM scenarios, we conservatively apply a uniform 50\% attenuation to fluxes above 200~TeV, approximating the trend shown in Fig.~2 of Ref.~\citenum{Zhang:2024xkh}.
+This provides an upper bound on the effect of absorption for PeV-scale DM, neglecting possible enhancement from secondary photons produced by down-scattering of higher-energy gamma rays \citep{PhysRevD.110.103021}.
+Consequently, the 95\% CL limits for the highest masses are weakened by $\sim$10--40\%.
+HAWC’s sensitivity peaks around 100~TeV, below the regime where attenuation becomes extreme, so the most constraining part of the spectrum is largely unaffected.
+The limits below 200~TeV remain conservative, and any secondary photon contribution could in fact increase the signal up to a factor of 2~\citep{Zhang:2024xkh}.
+Any resulting change in limits would still be contained within the statistical uncertainties of expected limits as shown in Fig. \ref{fig:ts}.
+To include the spatial and energy response of the detector, the predicted gamma-ray signal is convolved with the energy-dependent point spread function and the detector effective area for each event \citep{Albert_2024per}.
+This ensures that the likelihood analysis properly accounts for the finite angular and energy resolution of HAWC.
 The Test Statistic (TS) is computed with the log-likelihood ratio test, which compares the expected number of events from DM annihilation to the background-only hypothesis.
 The best-fit signal parameters correspond to the value of $\langle \sigma v \rangle$ (Equation~\ref{eq:id_dm_flux}) that maximizes the likelihood.

 In Figure \ref{fig:maskslabel}, we show the significance map of the $\pm 9 ^{\circ}$ region around the GC, where the analysis is conducted.
 The blank region in the bottom right corresponds to zenith angles beyond $\sim$56$^\circ$, where HAWC’s reconstruction and simulations are not optimized.
 This region is therefore excluded from the analysis.